Celibacy: Islam

 Islamic attitudes toward celibacy have been complex, Muhammad denounced it, however some Sufi orders embrace it.
 Islam does not promote celibacy; rather it condemns premarital sex and extramarital sex.
 In fact, according to Islam, marriage enables one to attain the highest form of righteousness within this sacred spiritual bond but the Qur'an does not state it as an obligation.
 The Qur'an (Q57:27) states, "But the Monasticism which they (who followed Jesus) invented for themselves, We did not prescribe for them but only to please God therewith, but that they did not observe it with the right observance."
 Therefore, religion is clearly not a reason to stay unmarried although people are allowed to live their lives however they are comfortable; but relationships and sex outside of marriage, let alone forced marriage, is definitely a sin, "Oh you who believe!
 You are forbidden to inherit women against their will" (Q4:19).
 In addition, marriage partners can be distractions from practicing religion at the same time, "Your mates and children are only a trial for you" (Q64:15) however that still does not mean Islam does not encourage people who have sexual desires and are willing to marry.
 Anyone who does not (intend to) get married in this life can always do it in the Hereafter instead.

+Several Qur'an verses describe Hoor al-Ayn (Companions of Paradise for male believers) who are beautiful, large, dark eyes, and pure skin, typically translated as "like hidden pearls" or "full-breasted companions of equal age."
+Surah An-Naba (78:33).
+Therefore sensuality is part of Paradise for Islam.

 Celibacy appears as a peculiarity among some Sufis.

 Celibacy was practiced by women saints in Sufism.
 Celibacy was debated along with women's roles in Sufism in medieval times.

 Celibacy, poverty, meditation, and mysticism within an ascetic context along with worship centered around saints' tombs were promoted by the Qadiri Sufi order among Hui Muslims in China.
 In China, unlike other Muslim sects, the leaders (Shaikhs) of the Qadiriyya Sufi order are celibate.
 Unlike other Sufi orders in China, the leadership within the order is not a hereditary position, rather, one of the disciples of the celibate Shaikh is chosen by the Shaikh to succeed him.
 The 92-year-old celibate Shaikh Yang Shijun was the leader of the Qadiriya order in China as of 1998.

 Celibacy is practiced by Haydariya Sufi dervishes.